haixuanc/teel/029-divide-two-integers.md

 If it is overflow, return MAX_INT.

-## Solution.
+## Solution 1.
 Binary search based logrithmic calculation

 If a = b * k + mod(a, b), k = 2^i + 2^j + .. + 2^q.